AlexMercedCoder/tutorialblog/content/blog/merced-react-hooks/index.md

 ## Application Level State

-Often you have two main choices when achieving application level state.
+Often you have two main choices when achieving application-level state.
 Using the Redux library which has a lot boilerplate in its setup or use a combo of useContext and useReducer to get a basic redux like setup.
 I've created two tools

 ### useDataStore

 This automates a lot of the boilerplate in the useContext/useReducer path.
-First you create a ds.js file with the following.
+First, you create a ds.js file with the following.

 ```js
 import { createDataStore } from "merced-react-hooks"